github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 You can enable or disable features for all repositories.
 {% ifversion fpt or ghec %}The impact of your changes on repositories in your organization is determined by their visibility:

+- **Private vulnerability reporting** - Your changes affect public repositories only.
 - **Dependency graph** - Your changes affect only private repositories because the feature is always enabled for public repositories.
 - **{% data variables.product.prodname_dependabot_alerts %}** - Your changes affect all repositories.
 - **{% data variables.product.prodname_dependabot_security_updates %}** - Your changes affect all repositories.